Contents

 Open spaces with adaptable layouts and distance from the public are ideal for research and development bases.

-Commercial Real Estate VS Industrial Real Estate: What Is the Difference?
+Commercial Real Estate vs. Industrial Real Estate

 Industrial property is a type of commercial real estate, and the two terms are often used interchangeably.
 However, there are several key differences between the industrial sector and most commercial properties.